taofeekatbalogun/customer-churn-prediction-energy/README.md

-Project Overview

-This project analyzes customer churn behavior for a utility company operating in a competitive energy market.

-The objective was to investigate whether price sensitivity is the primary driver of churn and to build a predictive model to estimate churn probability.

-Business Objective

-Understand key drivers of customer churn

-Test the hypothesis that price sensitivity influences churn

-Develop a predictive framework for churn risk

-Datasets Used

-Historical customer data

-Historical pricing data

-Churn indicator dataset

-Methodology

-Exploratory Data Analysis

-Feature Engineering

-Binary Classification Modeling

-Model Evaluation using Accuracy, Precision & Recall

-Feature Importance Analysis

-Key Findings

-Churn rate ≈ 10%

-Price sensitivity was not the strongest predictor

-Profitability and consumption patterns were stronger drivers

-Model performed well for non-churners but required improvement for recall

-Models Used

-Logistic Regression

-Random Forest Classifier

-Business Recommendations

-Focus retention strategies on high-margin customers

-Avoid blanket price reductions

-Improve proactive churn monitoring systems

-Tools & Technologies
+# Customer Churn Prediction – BCG Strategy Consulting Simulation

+## Project Overview

+This project was completed during the AXAIA Data Science Virtual Internship.

+Our team analyzed customer churn in the energy sector using historical customer data and pricing information.
+The objective was to identify key drivers of churn and build a predictive model that could help the business retain customers.

+Our team of eight analysts delivered the final presentation and received the Best Presentation Award.

+---

+## Business Problem

+Customer churn significantly impacts revenue in subscription-based industries.

+The consulting hypothesis was that price sensitivity might be the primary driver of customer churn.

+This project investigates whether price changes truly influence churn or if other behavioral factors are more important.

+---

+## Dataset

+The analysis used three datasets:

+- Historical customer data
+- Historical pricing data
+- Churn indicator dataset

+---

+## Project Workflow

+1. Business Understanding
+2. Exploratory Data Analysis
+3. Feature Engineering
+4. Predictive Modeling
+5. Insight Generation

+---

+## Feature Engineering

+Several new variables were created to capture price volatility and behavioral patterns:

+- Average price change across months
+- Maximum price variance
+- Log transformation of skewed variables
+- Customer duration features
+- Dummy variables for categorical data

+---

+## Modeling

+The problem was framed as a binary classification task.

+Models used:

+- Logistic Regression
+- Random Forest

+Evaluation metrics included:

+- Accuracy
+- Precision
+- Recall

+Recall was particularly important due to the class imbalance in churn.

+---

+## Key Insight

+Contrary to expectations, price sensitivity was not the strongest predictor of churn.

+Behavioral variables such as customer tenure and usage patterns had stronger predictive power.

+---

+## Business Recommendations

+- Implement early churn detection systems
+- Develop targeted retention campaigns
+- Improve customer engagement strategies

+---

+## Tools Used

 Python
 Pandas
 NumPy
 Scikit-learn
 Matplotlib / Seaborn

+---

+## Author

+Taofeeqah Balogun